jeremyschulman/django3-auth-saml2/README.md

-# Django3 auth SAML2 integration
+# Django3 Auth SAML2 Integration

-As a developer of Django3 applications I need to integrate Single-Sign-On (SSO) User authentication using SAML2,for example with Okta.
+As a developer of Django3 applications I need to integrate a SAML2 based Single-Sign-On (SSO) User authentication system, for example with [Okta](https://www.okta.com/).
 I know there are a number of existing packages out there, but I want something super-simple that does not require a lot of configuration in my `settings.py` file.
 I also need this integration to work with exsitng Django solutions that _do not allow me to modify settings.py directly_, as is the case with [Netbox](https://github.com/netbox-community/netbox).

 This `django3_auth_saml2` package was inspired by the existing